minjaslavkovic/Demo-engineers-assignement/README.md

 ```

 ### Part 2: Building the Search Experience
 1. **Project Setup**: Choose your preferred web development framework and set up the project.
 Use Tailwind or standard CSS/SASS for styling.
-You can also use the recat-boilerplate that is provided in this repository.
+You can also use the react-boilerplate that is provided in this repository.

 2. **Algolia Integration**:
   - Implement Algolia search in your application using the InstantSearch library.
 [Instant Search Documentation](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/)